Block-Genesis/PayEngine/README.md

-PayEngine - Secure Payment System Core
+PayEngine - Payment System Core

 PayEngine is an open-source C++ implementation of the core logic for a payment system, designed for financial institutions and developers seeking to build secure, high-performance payment solutions.